mookiedog/umod4-PCB/ChangeList.md

 1) __Delete S2__
     1. Never used.
 Since it is an analog pin, it is better served for a different purpose

+1) __Flipped JST Socket J5 (The auxiliary SPI port)__
+    1. This makes it way easier to hand solder if anyone wants to add it.

+1) __New Power Supply from +12 Unswitched__
+    1. A detailed discussion can be found in [PowerSupply.md](./PowerSupply.md).
+The short story is that the power supply is designed to allow the Umod4 to remain powered under software control after the ignition is shut off.
+The Umod4 is forced to have its power on whenever the ECU is powered.

+1) __Add ability to measure +12 Unswitched voltage__ This required relocating a number of pins.
+Note: The Pico only has 4 A/D inputs located on GPIOs [26..29].
+GPIO 29 is not available off-board since it is used by PicoW itself.
+    1) Moved EP_RUN off GPIO27 (A/D input) to GPIO21 (digital only)
+        1) This allowed VIN_MEAS to use GPIO27 as an analog input
+    1) Moved GPS_PPS off its GPIO28 A/D input to GPIO9 (was SPARE1, digital only)
+        1) Reassigned SPARE0 to GPIO28 (A/D capable)
+    1) Added KEEP_ALIVE to GPIO8 (was SPARE2, digital only)
+    1) Deleted the tac switch to free up GPIO26.
+Can't see a use case for a single button on the PCB.
+        1) SPARE1 is now reassigned to GPIO26 (A/D capable)

+1) __Make decoupling capacitance match SD card spec__ As defined in the SD card spec specification 3.01, section E.2: use a 4.7uF cap followed by a 0.1 uF cap.

+1)	__Moved HC11 reset control parts from under the Pico W__
+    1. This allows the module to be soldered down without a socket, if desired
+    1. Reduces the overall height of the board, although the height appears to not be a problem, even when SWD right angle pins are soldered to the module.

+1)	__More clearance for mainboard capacitor by the GND test point near JP4__
+    1. Made a small notch in the side to allow for the capacitor a bit of extra room.

+1) __Improve AVDD decoupling__ Now that analog measurements are part of the system, AVDD needs its own decoupling 0.1uF cap.

+## Deferred Changes

+These changes might be reconsidered in the future, but are not going to be included on the next revision.

+1) __Replace the MicroSD socket with something from LCSC__
+    1. The current version was used because I had some in stock and could hand solder it after getting the board back from JLCPCB.
+The old one is perfectly functional, it's just that if I get something from LCSC, it will be cheaper and JLCPCB will be able to include it in their assembly process.
+I will keep using mine until I run out of them.

+1) __Add the ability to power-control the SD card__ During testing, I have seen cards that fail spectacularly after bad commands to the point that they need a power-cycle to continue.
+It would also make the whole hot-plug thing a bit safer because the hotPlug manager would keep power off while a socket was empty, only powering it up after a card had been inserted for some amount of time.
+It should only need a logic-level PFET to implement it.
+    1) There are lots of commodity USB power switch controllers that would do perfectly.
+They are logic-level controlled, have ESD protection, surge management, etc and cost 10 cents at LCSC.

+1)	__Add A little more clearance for the mainboard capacitor near the silkscreen “od 4V”__
+    1. There seems to be enough room, but I'll keep this item around in case things change.

+1)	__Add a WS2812 to the EP RP2040__ Use color patterns to indicate things like boot/run/flash-in-progress/ECU-heartbeat.
+    1. This is slightly troublesome:
+        1. The WS2812 needs to be on a regular GPIO so that it can be driven by PIO.
+It would either require sharing a pin for DBG_BSY and WS2812 DI, or I would need to move DBG_BSY to a QSPI pin like SCK.
+        1. The WS2812 needs a +5V supply, which is nowhere near the RP2040

 ## Discarded Changes

 The following changes were under consideration, but discarded for various reasons.